C-PNAM/c-pnam.github.io/_posts/2024-02-29-graphene_blackholes.markdown

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-This is a post about graphene and blackholes
+This is a post about graphene and blackholes $x+y$

 $$\frac{1}{2}$$